Theodo-UK/rntv-blog/README.md

 - [rntv.app](https://rntv.app)
 - [rntv.dev](https://rntv.dev)

-## Quick Start Guide for Submitting an Article to reactnatvetv.com
+## Submitting an Article to reactnativetv.com

 1. Clone the repo
 2. Create a new branch